Back to ViTs Hub

 Comparison to CNNs

-CNNs impose strong inductive biases: locality (small filters see nearby pixels) and translation equivariance (the same filter is applied everywhere).
-These are correct assumptions for images and allow CNNs to learn efficiently from limited data.
-ViTs make no such assumptions -- they must learn locality and spatial structure from scratch, which requires vastly more data.
+CNNs impose strong inductive biases: locality (small filters see nearby pixels) and translation equivariance (the same filter applies everywhere).
+These assumptions hold for natural images and let CNNs learn efficiently from limited data.
+ViTs make none of these assumptions -- they have to learn locality and spatial structure from scratch, which demands much more data.

-We have established the mathematical foundation: how an image becomes a sequence of patch tokens with positional awareness and a global aggregation mechanism (CLS token).
+That covers the mathematical foundation: how an image becomes a sequence of patch tokens with positional awareness and a global aggregation mechanism (the CLS token).

-In Part 2, we implement this exact pipeline in pure PyTorch, then build the Multi-Head Self-Attention mechanism from scratch (no nn.MultiheadAttention), the Transformer encoder block with pre-norm residual connections, and the complete ViT architecture.
+In Part 2, we implement this pipeline in pure PyTorch, then build Multi-Head Self-Attention from scratch (no nn.MultiheadAttention), the Transformer encoder block with pre-norm residual connections, and the complete ViT architecture.